zspitz/ExpressionTreeVisualizer/.github/ISSUE_TEMPLATE/feature-request---visualizer.md

 ---
-name: Feature request - visualizer
+name: Feature request - Visualizer
 about: Suggest an idea for the visualizer
 title: ''
 labels: enhancement, visualizer ui